riclage/quotes_extension/README.md

 With extensions like this one, you can now add your own custom views to the alarms.
 Once it rings, the data provided by the extension will be shown in a summary on the alarm's front page linking to details in its own custom view.
 You can [download this app](https://play.google.com/store/apps/details?id=com.mindmeapp.extensions.quotes) for free to see it working in practice with AlarmPad.

+## Getting started

+Extensions like this one are very easy to create and work the same way [DashClock extensions](https://code.google.com/p/dashclock/wiki/API) do:

+1. Download and add the [API jar](https://github.com/riclage/quotes_extension/blob/master/libs/alarmpad-api-r1.0.jar?raw=true) file to your Android project;

+2. Create a new service that extends the MindMeExtension class;

+3. Add the corresponding <service> tag to your AndroidManifest.xml file and add the required <intent-filter> and <meta-data> elements.

+Once you have both AlarmPad and your custom extension installed, you should be able to add your extension from AlarmPad's 'Manage Extensions' menu option.

+## API source code
+The full source code for the API and its reference documentation are available [here](https://github.com/riclage/mindme_extensions_api).

 ## Credits
 This work would not have been possible without [Roman Nurik](https://plus.google.com/u/0/+RomanNurik/)'s open source [DashClock](https://code.google.com/p/dashclock/wiki/API) app.
 Thank you very much for making it available.